puppetlabs-toy-chest/puppetlabs-image_build/README.md

   --debug                        - Whether to log debug information.
   --cmd STRING                   - The default command to be executed by the
                                    resulting image
-  --disable-inventory            - Enable advanced options and use Rocker as the
+  --config-file STRING           - A configuration file with all the metadata --disable-inventory            - Enable advanced options and use Rocker as the
                                    build tool
   --entrypoint STRING            - The default entrypoint for the resulting